NexxussExploits/keystroke/README.md

 - Runs in the background without appearing in the taskbar.
 - Saves all recorded keystrokes when the program exits.
 - Auto-starts on system startup.
+- Logs everything, including website passwords when entered.
+- Everything is local.
+- Easy to use.

 ## Installation